codacy/docs/docs/repositories/issues.md

 ## Ignoring and managing issues

-Use the options in the cogwheel menu of each issue to:
+Use the options in the three-dots menu of each issue to:

+-   **Copy a link** to the issue.

 -   **Ignore the issue** and hide it from the list.